AvolitesLtd/TitanManual/docs/titan-basics.md

 - The Titan Go software should automatically detect if a T3 or Titan Mobile panel is connected, and hide the virtual hardware buttons which are shown when you use it with T1/T2 devices - this can be manually overridden using the [User Setting](system-settings/user-settings.md#display) **Virtual Hardware** in the **Display** tab.

+### Windows settings for Titan PC Suite

+A standard Windows PC will have some options set which may cause disconnection of USB hardware, sleep/shutdown of the computer or other things you wouldn't want during a show.
-To avoid unwanted interruptions to your show when using Titan on a normal PC with T1, T2, T3 or Titan Mobile, **please check the following Windows settings.**
+To avoid unwanted interruptions when using Titan on a normal PC with T1, T2, T3 or Titan Mobile, **please check the following Windows settings.**

-- Disable Windows USB Power Saving (open Device Manager and go into Properties for the T1, T2, T3 or Titan Mobile device)
+1. Disable Windows USB Power Saving for the Avolites hardware (open Device Manager and go into Properties for the T1, T2, T3 or Titan Mobile device)

-- Set your PC, screen and disk drives to remain active continuously (open "Power and Sleep" settings and change all settings to "Never")
+2. Set your PC, screen and disk drives to remain active continuously (open "Power and Sleep" settings and change all settings to "Never")

-- Disable automatic Windows Updates (open "Windows Update", select "Advanced Options", set "Restart this device" to "Off".
+3. Disable automatic Windows Updates (open "Windows Update", select "Advanced Options", set "Restart this device" to "Off".
 Also you can set "Pause Until" to a future date to prevent updates being installed.)

-- Disable Disk Indexing (select "This PC" in folder view, right click on system drive, select Properties, untick "Allow files on this drive to have contents indexed" at the bottom)
+4. Disable Disk Indexing (select "This PC" in folder view, right click on system drive, select Properties, untick "Allow files on this drive to have contents indexed" at the bottom)

-- Disable Windows Firewall (if you are not on an internet-connected network) or ensure that all the Titan applications are listed in the Firewall exceptions.
+5. Disable Windows Firewall (if you are not on an internet-connected network) or ensure that all the Titan applications are listed in the Firewall exceptions.

 ## Titan Healthcheck